Your Danish Post

 The article continues below.

-If you enjoy cold, clear, frosty days with trees and bushes covered by lovely white flakes then make the most of this week.
+If you enjoy cold, clear, frosty days with trees and bushes covered by lovely white flakes then make the most of this weekend and coming week as DMI promises a winter freezer as far as temperatures are concerned – and even more so when the wind picks up as well.

-Check the updated weather forecasts at dmi before leaving home as well as trafic situations at rejseplanen.dk and trafikinfo.dk
+Check the updated weather forecasts at DMI before leaving home as well as trafic situations at rejseplanen.dk and trafikinfo.dk

 Arrive safely at your destination.